expo/expo/docs/versions/v11.0.0/introduction/faq.rst

 Frequently Asked Questions
 ==========================

-How much does Exponent Cost?
+How much does Exponent cost?
 ----------------------------

 Exponent is free.